lamhq/tech-notes/frontend/react-testing-library/hook/2-basic.md

 # Basic Usage

-Imagine we have a simple hook that we want to test:
+Here's a hook that return a counter and a function to increase that counter:

 ```js
 // useCounter.js